 Teachers reported a high degree of implementing SIOP strategies.
 They perceived the strategies improved student learning in most cases.
 There was no statistically significant relationship found between the degree of SIOP implementation and perceptions of the effectiveness of SIOP.
 Correlational analyses indicated that SIOP need (number or ELLS per class), class size, years of teaching experience, teaching subject, and prior ESL training did not affect the degree of implementation or perceptions of the effectiveness of the SIOP model in this comprehensive high school.

 Ray, Samuel L., "Evaluation of a High School Sheltered Instruction Observation Protocol (SIOP) Implementation" (2011).
 All Graduate Theses and Dissertations.
-Paper 848.
+848.